Supporting the Transformation of a Major Geospatial Program with our end-to-end Consulting services

 - The entire delivery model reduced tenfold the points of entry, IT Server and Storage Footprint while increasing usability and access.

-- The blueprint recommendations are being managed under a Program Management Office and Governance construct initially stood up and supported by Xentity with the Architecture staff.
+- The blueprint recommendations are being managed under a Program Management Office and Governance construct.
+This was initially stood up and supported by Xentity with the Architecture staff.

 - Prior to these architecture and communication solutions, in 2008, usage was actually on the decline.
-By moving to a central, easy to use download capability for products, downloads have been up as high as 10% each month since 2009 and continues to increase.
+By moving to a central, easy to use download capability for products, downloads have been up as high as 10% each month since 2009.
+They also continues to increase.

 Operations and Management

-- Operation Centers have taken to using new internal management processes and toolsets such as online document management collaboration and wikis, online issue/task tracking, migration for some NGP products and services to an ITIL Service Desk “triage” model with a much shorter and reasonable response period.
+- Operation Centers have taken to using new internal management processes and toolsets.
+This includes online document management collaboration and wikis, online issue/task tracking, migration for some NGP products.
+This also includes services to an ITIL Service Desk “triage” model with a much shorter and reasonable response period.

 - The program and operational centers transformed to coordinated development effort with a well-defined agile development methodology